IPU Logo INTER-PARLIAMENTARY UNION

 - authenticate the adopted texts and the records of debates,

-- give the floor outside the agenda and thus organize impromptu debates.
+- give the floor outside the agenda and thus organize impromptu debates,

 Special powers The Speaker may:

-- establish or participate in establishing the Chamber's budget,
+- propose the Chamber's budget,

 - recruit, assign and promote staff,